unisat-wallet/unisat-dev-docs/open-api/auto-generated/docs/blockchain-indexer.md

-# Basic Indexer API
+# Blockchain API

-Basic Indexer API is a RESTful API for accessing Bitcoin blockchain data.
+Blockchain API is a RESTful API for accessing Bitcoin blockchain data.
 It provides endpoints to retrieve information about blocks, transactions, addresses, and more.
 The API supports both mainnet and testnet environments.

 👉 [View Swagger UI](https://open-api.unisat.io/#/)